retypeapp/retype/README.md

 dotnet tool install --global retypeapp
 ```

-Next, from your command line, navigate to a location where you have one or more Markdown `.md` files, then run the following sequence of commands.
+Next, from your command line, navigate to a folder location where you have one or more Markdown `.md` files, then run the following commands.

 ```
 retype init